georgesovetov/python-style-guide/README.md

    - one per line,
    - followed by comma,
    - indented by 1 level relative to first line of statement.
-- First element must be on its separate line, next to first line of statement.
+- First element must be on separate line, next to the first line of statement.
 - Do not group several elements on single line.
 - Last element must be followed by comma.
 - Closing parenthesis, bracket or brace must be